kirill1984221321-gif/VirtualPC-VM/README.md

 1. Navigate directly to the right-hand panel of this repository and open the **[Releases](https://github.com/kirill1984221321-gif/VirtualPC-VM/releases/)** tab.
 2. Locate and download the latest compiled application binary asset package: `app-release.apk`.
-3. Install the APK package on any compatible target device running **Android 12 or newer**.
+3. Install the APK package on any compatible target device running **additionally Android 12 or newer**.
 4. Launch the application launcher, configure a new virtual machine card (assigning memory and cores), and click **Start VM**.
 The backend daemon will safely unpack the binary infrastructure and initiate the boot sequencing immediately into the iPXE console framework.

 ---